Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 For example, REC offers the Level 2 Certificate in Recruitment Resourcing, the Level 3 Certificate in Recruitment Practice, the Level 4 Diploma in Recruitment Management and the Level 5 Diploma in Recruitment Leadership via the Institute of Recruitment Professionals (IRP).

-Membership of a professional body is also useful for networking and for access to a range of industry news and resources.
+Membership of a professional body is useful for networking and for access to a range of industry news and resources.

-Recruitment consultants generally start work in the industry as trainees, working in a branch within a small team.
+Recruitment consultants start work in the industry as trainees, working in a branch within a small team.

 As the role is target driven, progression largely depends on achieving and exceeding set targets.
-Career development depends to some extent on the size and structure of the employing agency and, if working for a small company, you may need to change employer or location to progress.
+Career development depends on the size and structure of the employing agency and, if working for a small company, you may need to change employer or location to progress.
 The ability to sustain a strong performance is vital.

 Progression from consultant is usually to senior consultant or account manager.
 Progression to team leader or to managerial positions, such as branch manager, requires additional people management and financial skills.
 For large organisations with many branches, it may be possible to move into area and regional management.

-It is also possible to develop your own market, become involved in training new recruits or specialise in a specific area, such as executives, or a specific industry.
+It's also possible to develop your own market, become involved in training new recruits or specialise in a specific area, such as executives, or a specific industry.

 Membership of the IRP or the CIPD may be useful for career development and networking opportunities.

-The role of a recruitment consultant can also be used as a platform to build experience and contacts to move in to other areas like human resources (HR), training and other sales and management roles.
+The role of a recruitment consultant can be used as a platform to build experience and contacts to move in to other areas like human resources (HR), training and other sales and management roles.